 Another Roman and contemporary of Pliny was the philosopher Lucius Seneca (3BC-65AD).
 Seneca’s view as to the nature of the world appeared in his Quaestiones Naturales.
 Seneca was a keen observer, and much of the Quaestiones Naturales present his own observations with more originality than, for example, Pliny.
 Seneca had noticed that the water level and the salinity of the sea remained constant even though water was constantly being added by rivers and rain.
 The constancy was, he believed, due to the evaporation of the sea’s waters.
 He believed that saline waters could be filtered by earth and attributed the formation of calcereous tuffs to this action.
 Seneca thought that the world in the beginning was characterized by a primordial ocean, and the substances dissolved therein separated out over some space of time.
 Although he know that solubility of a substance was in some way related to the water’s temperature and that the temperature of the sea varied, he seems to have believed that the ocean’s saltness was a constant.

-Bishop Watson says: “There are few questions respecting the natural history of the globe which have been discussed with more attention, or decided with less satisfaction, than that concerning the primary cause of the saltness of the sea.
-The solution of it had perplexed the philosophers before time of Aristotle; it surpassed his own great genius, and those of his followers who have attempted to support his arguments have been betrayed into very ill grounded conclusions concerning it.
-Father Kircher, after having consulted three and thirty authors upon the subject, could not help remarking, that the fluctuations of the ocean itself were scareely more various then opinions of men concerning the origin of its saline impregnation”.
+Richard Watson (Bishop of Landaff) said: “There are few questions respecting the natural history of the globe which have been discussed with more attention, or decided with less satisfaction, than that concerning the primary cause of the saltness of the sea.
+The solution of it had perplexed the philosophers before the time of Aristotle; it surpassed his own great genius, and those of his followers who have attempted to support his arguments have been betrayed into very ill grounded conclusions concerning it… The fluctuations of the ocean itself were scarcely more various than opinions of men concerning the origin of its saline impregnation”.